denisdefreyne/ddplugin/README.md

 end
 ```

-Find plugins of a given type and with a given identifier:
+To find a plugin of a given type and with a given identifier, call `.named` on the plugin type, passing an identifier:

 ```ruby
 Filter.named(:erb)